spirosvl999/Unipi_Audio_Stories/README.md

 - **User-Friendly Interface** optimized for children.

 ## Updates to do:
-- More languages.
+- Translate also the stories when TTS.
-- Translate also the stories when TTS
+- Make "Favourite Stories" tab.
-- Make "Favourite Stories" tab
+- Encrypt passwords.

 ## Programming Languages & Tools:
 - Java